MateqB/altv-vehicle-lock-system/README.md

 GetVehicle(vehicle) // returns vehicle id + owner player object - If car doesn't have an owner, owner === null

+CreateVehicle(vehicle.id) // Push vehicle into an vehicles array
 ```